MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 **VMSS Uniform based node pools**
 - add or remove nodes in a node pool (of the same size and type).
 Should a new virtual machine size be added to the cluster, a new node pool must be created.

+## Limitations

+- [Cluster autoscaler][cluster autoscaler] is currently not supported.
+- [InifiniBand][InifiniBand] isn't available.
+- Windows node pool isn't supported.
+- This feature isn't available in Azure portal.
+[Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
+- [Node pool snapshot][node pool snapshot] isn't supported.
+- All VM sizes selected in a node pool need to be from a similar virtual machine family.
+For example, an N-Series virtual machine type cannot be mixed with a D-Series virtual machine type in the same node pool.
+- VirtualMachines node pools allow up to five different virtual machine sizes per node pool.

 ## Prerequisites